-The main features of capital instruments CET1 Designation Equities Participation certificates Nominal Nominal Issuer Bank Frick & Co.
+CET1 Designation Shares Participation certificates Nominal Nominal Issuer Bank Frick & Co.
 AG Bank Frick & Co.
-AG Unique identifier Not listed Not listed Governing laws of the instrument Liechtenstein Liechtenstein CRR transitional rules CET1 CET1 CRR rules after the transition phase CET1 CET1 Eligible at solo/Group level Solo Solo Instrument type Shares Nominal CET1 Participation certificates Nominal CET1 Amount recognised in regulatory equity capital (in millions CHF, as of reporting date) 20 5.5 Nominal value of instrument (in millions CHF) 20 5.5 Issue price (in millions CHF) 20 7.4 Redemption price - - Accounting classification (information on balance sheet classification) Share capital Share capital Original issue date 1998 Capital increase 2000 2000 Capital increase 2019/2020 Indefinite or with cut-off time Indefinite Indefinite Original due date No due date No due date Can be terminated by issuer with prior of approval of the FMA No No Optional termination date, contingent termination dates and redemption amount (information on whether a termination option is available from the issuer) - - Later termination dates, where applicable No No
+AG Unique identifier Not listed Not listed Governing laws of the instrument Liechtenstein Liechtenstein CRR transitional rules CET1 CET1 CRR rules after the transition phase CET1 CET1 Eligible at solo/Group level Solo Solo Instrument type Shares Nominal CET1 Participation certificates Nominal CET1 Amount recognised in regulatory equity capital (currency in CHF millions, as of reporting date) 25.7 5.4 Par value of the instrument (in CHF millions) 20 5.
+Issue price (in CHF millions) 20 8.
+Redemption price - - Accounting classification (information on balance sheet classification) Share capital Share capital Original issue date 1998 Capital increase 2000 2000 Capital increase 2019/2020/2021 Indefinite or with cut-off time Indefinite Indefinite Original due date No due date No due date Can be terminated by issuer with prior approval of the FMA No No Optional termination date, contingent termination dates and redemption amount (information on whether a termination option is available from the issuer) - - Later termination dates, where applicable No No

-Coupons/dividends

 Fixed or variable dividend/coupon payments Variable Variable

 Coupon rate and any related index - -

 Existence of a "dividend stopper" - -

 Information on whether the issuer can determine the payment of a dividend on a fully discretionary, partially discretionary or mandatory basis (in terms of timing) Fully discretionary Fully discretionary

 Information on whether the amount of the dividend can be determined by the issuer on a fully discretionary, partly discretionary or mandatory basis (in terms of the amount) Fully discretionary Fully discretionary

 Existence of step-up or other incentive to redeem No No

 Non-cumulative or cumulative - -

 Convertible or non-convertible - -

 If convertible: conversion trigger - -

 If convertible: fully or partly - -

 If convertible: conversion rate - -

 If convertible: conversion mandatory or optional - -

 If convertible: type of instrument convertible into - -

 If convertible: issuer of instrument convertible into - -

 Write-down features No No

 If write-down: write-down trigger - -

 If write-down: full or partial - -

 If write-down: permanent or temporary - -

 In the case of temporary write-down: description of write-up mechanism - -

 Position in subordination hierarchy in liquidation (specify instrument immediately senior) - -

 Non-compliant transitioned features - -

 If yes, specify non-compliant features - -